nv593/Dog-Food-Analysis/README.md

 ### Recommendations:
 1. **Product Improvement**: Addressing the issues highlighted in negative feedback and leveraging positive feedback in product innovation.
+   - "sick" or "bad" are frequent in negative contexts, consider revising the product recipe or ingredients.
 2. **Marketing Strategies**: Using the insights gained to shape marketing campaigns and public communications.
+   - "love", "healthy", and "delicious" in marketing campaigns to reinforce the brand's strengths.
 3. **Quality Assurance**: Enhancing quality checks and establishing a customer feedback loop for continuous improvement.

 ## Next Steps